roman-milk/roman-milk.github.io/janes-story-1.md

  They neared her home and Jane was feeling a little better.
 "Thanks for driving me home.
 I don't think I am in any shape to drive."

  "I know.
 It was my fault and I'll do anything... anything in the world to make the nightmare disappear."
-Report_Story #5